RLarson92/UrbFoodChain/README.md

 | ... | numeric | ...                                                |
 | jDate_y_x  | numeric | The Julian Date of the x night of trapping during y sampling period                                                 |

-<h3>JAGS</h3>

-There is 1 file in this folder, `./JAGS/dynamicCommunityModel.R`, which is the Bayesian community abundance model code to pass to JAGS.

 <h3>functions</h3>

-There are 4 files in this folder, all utility functions that automate or declutter some of the R code
+There are 6 files in this folder, all utility functions that automate or declutter some of the R code

 **.functions/logit2prob.R:** Function script to convert a logit value to a probability

+**./functions/pred_inits.R:** Script that stores the initial values to pass to the multi-species predator occupancy model.

+**./functions/rod_inits.R:** Script that stores the initial values to pass to the mouse abundance model.

 **.functions/split_mcmc.R:** Function to split a model's MCMC matrix into a list of named objects, one for every parameter.
 Makes graphing results much easier.
 Credit for this code goes to [@mfidino](https://github.com/mfidino) [(see his blog post here)](https://masonfidino.com/split_mcmc/)

 **.functions/wide_to_stacked.R:** Function to convert a wide-format data frame (i.e., one site per row with one column for each observation) into a stacked format data frame (one observation per row, with sites/seasons/etc. "stacked" on top of each other).
 Modified from code in [a vignette for the `umbs` R package](https://cran.r-project.org/web/packages/ubms/vignettes/random-effects.html).

 **.functions/wideObs_to_stacked.R:** Function script to convert observation-level covariate data from a wide format to a 'stacked' format.
 Different from `wide_to_stacked.R` in that it does not add a 'Species' column to the resulting dataframe.
 Modified from code in [a vignette for the `umbs` R package](https://cran.r-project.org/web/packages/ubms/vignettes/random-effects.html).

+<h3>jags</h3>

+There are 2 files in this folder, each with code to pass to JAGS to run the models.

+**./jags/mouseModel.R:** The Bayesian population abundance model code to pass to JAGS.

+**./jags/predatorModel.R:** The Bayesian multispecies occupancy model code to pass to JAGS.

 <h3>landscapes</h3>